How can you keep your members updated without sending them too many communications?

 Segmenting your member list helps you provide more relevant content for members.
 For example, break down your list by career stage and provide job hunting tips to new graduates, career development opportunities to mid-careerists, and opportunities for mentorships to late careerists.

-TIP: Email campaign management functionality in YourMembership AMS allows you to quickly and easily create email lists based on a variety of member information, including membership level, event registration types, and more.
+TIP: Email campaign management functionality in YourMembership association management software allows you to quickly and easily create email lists based on a variety of member information, including membership level, event registration types, and more.

 2. Offer valuable content.